 i.
 Exceedingly filled: “The Hebrew word here used means “to be saturated”; to have the appetite fully satisfied – as applied to one who is hungry or thirsty.
 Then it comes to mean to be entirely full, and the idea here is, that as much contempt had been thrown upon them as could be; they could experience no more.”
 (Barnes, cited in Spurgeon)

 ii.
 Sometimes others dish out contempt to us and it just rolls off like drops of water.
-Other times we take contempt from others and we let us fill us – sometimes until we are exceedingly filled.
+Other times we take contempt from others and we let it fill us – sometimes until we are exceedingly filled.
 These times lay us low and make us feel that only the mercy of God can save us.

 iii.
 Contempt: “It is illuminating that contempt is singled out for mention.
 Other things can bruise, but this is cold steel.
 It goes deeper into the spirit than any other form of rejection.”
 (Kidner)